 A similar thing can be said whenever you are doing a complete makeover of your home.

-The truth is that you want your home to be a blank canvas and fully customize the way you want.
+The truth is that you want your home to be a blank canvas and fully customized the way you want.

-It helps a lot if you want to remove the baseboards if you want to redo the floor, remove closets, partitions, and so on.
+It helps a lot if you want to remove the baseboards and redo the floor, remove closets, partitions, and so on.

 With the baseboard removal process, you get to have more time and focus on the things that really matter.

 It will give you the results and value you want, and the experience will improve.

 If your baseboards are showing signs of wear and tear, repainting them can be the best option to get a fresher look and durability.